Coach’s Corner

 So there it was.
 Two cultures.
 Two different attitudes.
 One team was out there to enjoy themselves and entertain the crowd; the other was there to win, because that’s what makes them happy.

-USA Rugby Game Management Guidelines – 2011
+USA Rugby Game Management Guidelines – 2023-2024

 Please take a minute to review the new guidelines from USA Rugby.
-USA Rugby Referees’ management has established guidelines to refereeing at all levels in USA Rugby.
+USA Rugby Referees management has established guidelines to refereeing at all levels in USA Rugby.
 These guidelines enable players and referees to have a clearer approach to the game, to enable consistency in Law application throughout the country.
 They also reflect directives from the IRB, particularly in relation to the tackle/ruck, and players staying on their feet.
 The guidelines were first established for the USA Rugby Super League in 2008, and upon its success, it has been further developed for the 2009 season.
 These guidelines are to be distributed nationally to all referees, referee observers, referee coaches, players/teams, coaches and administrators.